openaphid/openaphid.github.com/_posts/2020-11-20-build-and-run-telegram-on-xcode-12-x-simulator.md

 - It doesn't cover how to build and run in Xcode simulator.

 This tutorial illustrates my way to fix the issues.
 It involves installing the necessary tools and modify parts of the project code to make it work.
 You can fast forward to the final section if you don't want to read the details.

+> Please refer to [Build and Run Telegram-iOS v7.3 in Simulator with Bazel](/2020-12-28-build-and-run-telegram-ios-v7-3-on-simulator-with-bazel/) if you use macOS Big Sur

 # Install Buck